Hado-K3n/bunkerweb/docs/K8S/Bw-to-kube.md

             - name: "POSTGRES_PASSWORD"
               value: "testor"
 ```
-Don't forget to modify it as well in your database URI for the scheduler, the controller and the UI deployments.
+Don't forget to modify it as well in your **DATABASE_URI** variable for the scheduler, the controller and the UI deployments.

 From
 ```